-Enzyme preparations containing proteolytic enzymes are classified as irritating to eye and skin.
+Enzyme preparations containing proteolytic enzymes may cause irritation to eye and skin.
 Other enzyme classes; e.g. amylases, lipases and cellulases are essentially free from any irritating effects to both eye and skin (Basketter, 2012a), (Basketter 2012c).
+Skin irritation is not in any way related to skin sensitization, and caution should be taken not to confuse the clinical manifestation of skin irritation with skin sensitisation.